YukiYotsu/UHAILab/README.md

 ## List of used main technique
 <img src="https://skillicons.dev/icons?theme=light&perline=6&i=python,github,vscode"/>

-and https://www.wordfrequency.info/ as the dictionary file.
+and https://www.wordfrequency.info/ as the dictionary file [5].

 ## How to start my App
 ### How to do setting